 As far back as I can remember, I’ve been the poster child for someone who is selfish, self-centered, and self-absorbed.
 I’ve spent my life asking, “What is in it for me?”
-I tried to figure out how others could help me, rather than what I could do for another.
-The longer I stayed sober the more I got back in return.
+Recovery helped me change that mindset.
+Gradually, I started to think of who I could help and what I could do for another.
+The longer I stayed sober the more I developed a consciousness of giving.
 What a concept.

+With all the benefits, there are still reasons why many people don’t get involved in service activities.
+Some people believe that giving requires big actions, such as paying someone’s rent, buying dinner, sharing your personal belongings, giving thousands of dollars to charity, or volunteering many hours of your precious time?
+It can include those actions, but it’s the act of giving that is big.
 Giving doesn’t take much, just a willingness to give is enough.
 Doing someone’s laundry, running an errand, or preparing a meal for someone who’s ill is an act of giving.
 Taking out the garbage without being asked, volunteering to help out a neighbor who works long hours, or offering to pick up the kids are all examples of things we can do in the name of helping another person.
 Spending time with a friend, listening without judgment, or putting money in someone’s expired parking meter are other ways to serve.

 Maybe today your gift is simply refraining from making an obscene gesture or cutting someone off in traffic.
 Maybe it’s having the courage to forgive an unforgivable person or treating someone with kindness even when there’s no crisis.
 Maybe it’s not participating in gossip, or being a voice against gossip.
 Perhaps your act of service is being an example of courage.
 Courage breeds courage.

 Each time you have the courage to do the right thing, you give someone else permission to do the same.
 That’s an act of service.